IBS-Mobile-iOS/IBSKit/README.md

 ##### Haptic Feedback

 Allows you to use the  Taptic Engine without using wrappers to reconciliate the device type, and also supports multithreading by default.
-To implement tactile recoil, it is enough to refer to the `execute(with: IBSHaptic.FeedbackType)` method:
+To implement taptic feedback, it is enough to refer to the `execute(with: IBSHaptic.FeedbackType)` method:

 ```swift
 IBSHaptic.feedback.execute(with: IBSHaptic.FeedbackType)